Cherry Pie Cupcakes

 • When the cupcakes are completely cooled, prepare your frosting.

-• Add milk, and vanilla.
+• Add 2 Tablespoons milk or cream, and 1 teaspoon vanilla extract.
 Beat well to incorporate.
-Adjust the consitency with a little bit more powdered sugar or milk as needed.
+Adjust the consistency with a little bit more powdered sugar or milk as needed.

 • Scoop the frosting into a piping bag fitted with a large star tip.